-In the case of a refusal from the Department, the Committee or Board must be asked to appeal the Department’s decision and, if possible, set out supporting argument for the appeal.
+- In the case of a refusal from the Department, the ETB or Board of Management must be asked to appeal the Department’s decision and, if possible, set out supporting argument for the appeal.

 PERSONAL CASES (Third Level)

-Referral of cases to the formal statutory industrial relations mechanisms must be done through Head Office if the union’s support is to be availed of – this includes Referrals to the Rights Commissioner service, the Labour Relations Commission, the Equality Authority, the Health and Safety Authority etc. (Please note that a number of these bodies are to be brought together in the Workplace Relations Commission).
+Referral of cases to the formal statutory industrial relations mechanisms must be done through Head Office if the union’s support is to be availed of.
+This includes referrals to the Workplace Relations Commission, Labour Court or Health and Safety Authority).

 Cases referred to the statutory industrial relations mechanisms are subject to time limits which range from 6 months to 12 months, depending on the Act under which the case is lodged.
-As such, cases must be lodged through TUI Head Office, promptly and, in any event, before the applicable time limits are reached.
+Therefore, cases must be lodged through TUI Head Office, promptly and, in any event, well before the applicable time limits are reached.
 In this regard, the relevant TUI official must be notified of the case without delay.

 Individual cases relating to fixed-term contract holders’ entitlement to contracts of indefinite duration (CID) should be referred to TUI Head Office for consideration prior to referral to the Adjudicator.
 Please note there is a time limit of 4 weeks (from the date of refusal by the employer to offer an appropriate CID) for submitting cases.